anthonymaitz/anthony.maitz.info/resume.md

 - [Response Innovation Lab, Matchmaker] – Product Strategist
 - [Hutton 2.0, digital storytelling and political education] – Organizer, Mentor

 > Anthony is a key member to each product program I work in.
 He has the ability to fluidly move across an organization from executive advisement and organizational strategy all the way to interface design and user testing strategies.
 He consistently fills roles across our consulting portfolio as VP of Product.
-He manages technology programs and stay connected to teams throughout.
-He is a great example of a someone who leads from the trenches.
+He manages technology programs and stays connected to teams throughout.
+He is a great example of someone who leads from the trenches.
 I would highly recommend Anthony for leadership positions across any technology program.
 > [John Jarosz]